19th century secret language

 - Especially near the beginning of the course, I'll link to and comment on some good examples of note-taking - examples that address the situation well, examples that I find demonstrate good approaches.
 I'll point them up and explain what I find strong about them.

 - I will periodically comment to you directly on your note-taking, to let you know how you're doing and to give you some directed advice.

 - I will assign points to your note-taking as part of your grade for that project, with general advice on what you're doing well and how to improve your note-taking for the next project.

-Especially at the beginning of the course, I will ask you to structure your notes in particular ways.
+I may ask you to structure your notes in particular ways.
 I might, for instance, ask you to use headings to organize your notes, placing your observations under Description and your notes on analysis under Analysis.
 This request isn't frivolous.
 It allows me to see not just that you understand the method but how you understand what you're doing.
 (It's better than using a quiz or exam.)
 See Stoner and Perkins, chaps 1 - 2 for more.